Curvature invariant and generalized canonical operator models - II

-\NI For $\clh = \clh_*$, $\clm(\clh) = \clm(\clh, \clh)$ is a Banach algebra with this norm.
+\NI For $\clh = \clh_*$, $\clm(\clh)$ is a Banach algebra with this norm.
 One can also view a multiplier as a module map $\Theta \in \clb(\clh, \clh_*)$ since such an operator is given by pointwise multiplication by a function from $\Omega$ to $\clb(\cle, \cle_*)$.

-A class of Hilbert modules over $\Omega \subseteq \mathbb{C}$ (cf. \cite{Al}), denoted by $B_m(\Omega)$, was introduced by M. J. Cowen and the first author in \cite{CD}.
-This notion was extended to the multivariable setting ($\Omega \subseteq \mathbb{C}^n$) by Curto and Salinas \cite{CS} and by Chen and the first author \cite{ChenD} to the Hilbert module context.
-We focus on the dual of $B_m(\Omega)$.
+A class of reproducing kernel Hilbert modules over $\Omega \subseteq \mathbb{C}$, denoted by $B_m(\Omega)$, was introduced by M. J. Cowen and the first author in \cite{CD}.
+This notion was extended to the multivariable setting ($\Omega \subseteq \mathbb{C}^n$) in \cite{CD2}, by Curto and Salinas \cite{CS}, and by Chen and the first author \cite{ChenD} to the Hilbert module context.
+We focus on the dual $B^*_m(\Omega)$ of $B_m(\Omega)$.